 12.01Ten (10) members including the President/Business Agent shall constitute a quorum for the transaction of the business at the regular monthly meeting of the Local.
 The quorum for the charter meeting will be counted as per section 13.3 of the Constitution and General Laws.
 The quorum will be counted at the posted start time for the meeting.
 If there is no quorum, the meeting will step down for fifteen (15) minutes.
 Once this time has elapsed the quorum will be taken.

 12.02Three (3) Executive Board members plus the President/Business Agent shall constitute a quorum at the Executive Board meeting.

 12.03The Local's monthly Charter Meeting shall be held at such time and place as the local determines and shall be held usually on the same day of each month at 19:00 hours in Metro Vancouver.
 Business conducted at the Executive Board meeting shall be presented to those members at the Charter Meeting.

-12.04Should the regular monthly meeting be adjourned for lack of quorum, all those in attendance and signing the roll book shall be given credit for attendance at the meeting for the purpose of eligibility for office.
-All members in attendance at the Charter Meeting must sign the roll book for the purpose of the meeting accreditation for election purposes.
+12.04Should the regular monthly meeting be adjourned for the lack of quorum, all those in attendance and signing the roll book shall be given credit for the attendance at the meeting for the purpose of eligibility for the office.
+All members in attendance at the Charter Meeting must sign the roll book for the purpose of the meeting accreditation for the election purposes.

 Note: A member recognized in the meetings minutes also establishes attendance.